An individual grasping a cigarette in their hand

 2. The Tricky Business of Moderation

-The concept of moderation is another pitfall of the California sober lifestyle.
+The concept of moderation is another pitfall of the California Sober lifestyle.
 It's subjective; what one person views as moderate, another may consider excessive.
 While some people can enjoy an occasional drink without repercussions, for others, one drink can quickly spiral into many.
-This makes the California sober approach particularly risky for those with a history of misuse or unhealthy relationships with alcohol or other substances.
+This makes the California Sober approach particularly risky for those with a history of misuse or unhealthy relationships with alcohol or other substances.

-Similarly, because California sober is so loosely defined, it’s all too easy to shape this lifestyle into anything we want.
-For instance, we can convince ourselves that it’s okay to use hard drugs on the weekends because we only use marijuana during the week.
+Similarly, because California Sober is so loosely defined, it’s all too easy to shape this lifestyle into anything we want.
+For instance, we can convince ourselves that it’s ok to use hard drugs on the weekends because we only use marijuana during the week.
 In other words, it becomes easy to rationalize the use of any substance — which is part of the problem with any addiction.
 This is why an abstinence model is so effective: it says that any drug or alcohol use is off-limits — no exceptions.

 3. Insufficient Support for Substance Dependence

-The California sober approach may appeal to those struggling with substance misuse, but it often falls short of providing the necessary support for overcoming dependence.
+The California Sober approach may appeal to those struggling with substance misuse, but it often falls short of providing the necessary support for overcoming dependence.
 Substance misuse is a complex issue requiring a comprehensive, personalized treatment plan.
 Simply substituting one substance for another doesn't address the underlying issues or the need for professional help.
 In other words, it doesn’t get to the root of why we’re using substances in the first place.

 Examining our relationship with substances can help us determine who’s in control: us or the substance?
 Ask yourself these questions: